evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

 #### **place-self**

-- Vertical + horizontal alignment of this grid content
-- Usage: place-self: align-self justify-self; You can also set just one value, which means align-self = justify-self
+- Shorthand property that combines align-self and justify-self
+- Usage: place-self: <align-self> <justify-self>
+- If only one value is provided, it applies to both properties

 <!-- ```css
 .item-a {